ObsisMc/COMP576_RICE/README.md

 # Homework of COMP576 - Rice University - 2023 fall
 > Official website of the course: [here](https://elec576.rice.edu/)

-The repo contains solutions of homework of COMP 576, A PRACTICAL INTRODUCTION TO DEEP MACHINE LEARNING.
+The repo contains solutions of homework and our project of COMP 576, A PRACTICAL INTRODUCTION TO DEEP MACHINE LEARNING.

 For reference only.